Dastardi/GameTheory/README.md

 <b>Random Matrix: randfill</b><br>
 Default value: True<br>
 A boolean (True or False) that determines whether the matrix has random or uniform distribution.<br>

+## Project Overview and Description
+This is an original project created by Luke Currier, assisted by and based on code from Rory Smead.
+It is meant to be an easy-to-use companion for non-technical game theorists who want to observe replicator dynamics for assorted game matrix combinations, and an alternative to popular but more complicated game theory simulation tools such as <a href='https://nashpy.readthedocs.io/en/stable/'>NashPy</a>.
+Meant to be easy to understand and interact with, as well as build on top of if desired, its notebook format provides easy interaction while keeping it simple - a full UI is something that would be an awesome project in the future.

+The notebook is organized into four sections - variables and a user guide, the backend code which runs the replicator dynamics, the editable matrix window, and a last slot to run the program without having to worry about interacting with the matrices.
+Users should feel free to mess around with the second two as much as they'd like and experiment, but I only recommend changing the code in the second section if you know what you're doing!
+Changing things in google colab won't alter the github code, so you'll be able to switch things up as much as you'd like on your personal copy of the code.

+Thank you for using our project, and we hope you enjoy!